 Welcome to the CAEP Medical Student Section!
-My name is Laura Olejnik, I am entering my 4th year at the University of Ottawa with a strong passion for medical education, simulation, philanthropy, and emergency medicine!
-I am excited to act as your liaison to the Canadian Association of Emergency Physicians as your 2018-2019 Medical Student Representative (MSR).
+My name is Kaitlin Endres and I am an incoming fourth-year medical student at the University of Ottawa with a strong passion for medical education, simulation, philanthropy, and emergency medicine!
+I am excited to act as your liaison to the Canadian Association of Emergency Physicians as your 2019-2020 Medical Student Representative (MSR).

 If you have any question do not hesitate to contact me.
-I am very excited for the upcoming year and hope that I will have the opportunity to meet many of you at CAEP Halifax, 2019!
+I am very excited for the upcoming year and hope that I will have the opportunity to meet many of you at CAEP Ottawa, 2020!

 MD Candidate, Class of 2021